haunan-see/RGB-Color-Guessing-Game/README.md

 # RGB-Color-Guessing-Game
-Fun and easy game created with HTML, CSS, and JavaScript.
-2 modes: easy or hard.
+Fun and easy game created with HTML, CSS, and JavaScript./n2 modes: easy or hard.
 Guess the correct color!!